magicleap/developer-portal-docs/docs/releases/app-sim-release-notes.md

   Use the new ML Hub <code>Setting &gt; General &gt; Developer &gt; Use custom adb</code> to point to the same version configured under Unity in
   <code>External Tools &gt; Android &gt; Android SDK tools</code> (adb is at <code>platform-tools/adb[.exe]</code>).

   * Running apps that exercise meshing APIs may cause the rendered frame to freeze in Device mode.
-It is advisable to change the *Current resolution scale* (*Rendering > Device View*) to 0.5 in this case.</li>
+It is advisable to change the *Current resolution scale* (*Rendering > Device View*) to 0.5 in this case.

 # Version 3.3.0